 Jesus says the end times will be like the days of Lot in Sodom, meaning that rampant homosexuality is a sign of the end.
-Earl Henn analyzes this growing, worldwide trend.
+This worldwide trend is upon us.

 Luke 17:21 has tripped up Protestants for centuries.
 Using the context and the meaning of the Greek, Richard Ritenbaugh explains that this verse's meaning is very plain!